SeanMJOBrien/UniverseOfArlandia/README.md

 The issue is that some options break the storage in the DB, confusing players.
 I think this is a simple logic issue, as if you do not use advanced features, like commanding one to wait here or guard this area everything works fine.
+Frankly my current thoughts are to remove them in their current form and make more varied versions.
+As well, have more content in which they are not needed due to allied NPCs.

 The Gist: